LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-11-28-constant-curvature-VAEs.md

 One of the main results of the paper [Hyperspherical Variational Auto-Encoders by Davidson et al. (2018)](https://arxiv.org/abs/1804.00891) was basically this trick for the hypersphere.

-It basically comes down to using the symmetry of the vMF (von Mises-Fisher) distribution, in that if you just rotate the sphere you can always make it so that the samples around the mean vector are centred around the vector in the first dimension $$\vec{e}_1 = [1,0,0,...,0]$$ and then some 1D [rejection sampling](https://liamcpinchbeck.github.io/posts/2025/01/2025-01-28-rejection-sampling/).
+It basically comes down to using the symmetry of the vMF (von Mises-Fisher) distribution.
+If you just rotate the sphere (/change your perspective) you can always make it so that the samples around the mean vector are centred around the vector in the first dimension $$\vec{e}_1 = [1,0,0,...,0]$$.
+We can then sample some 1D [rejection sampling](https://liamcpinchbeck.github.io/posts/2025/01/2025-01-28-rejection-sampling/) distribution about this direction to encode the spread.

 The basic idea of the sampling is shown in the below figure which I took from [Davidson et al. (2018)](https://arxiv.org/abs/1804.00891), which shouldn't make complete sense yet.